rasmuserik/AppEdit/README.md

 ## Code running within the webworker

-The code is included here as a template string (ES6-feature, widely supported in modern browsers.
-Thus we have to disable jshint (it will also not apply to the worker-code, as it is just a string).
-The code needs to be passed as an url to the WebWorker constructor.
+The code below is passed as an url to the WebWorker constructor.

-    /* jshint ignore:start */
     var workerCodeUrl = URL.createObjectURL(new Blob([`

 The code below runs within the worker thread, and bootstraps the environment.